- Asplenia with cardiovascular anomalies

 - Splenic agenesis syndrome

-Ivemark syndrome is a rare condition that affects multiple organ systems of the body.
-It is characterized by the absence (asplenia) or underdevelopment (hypoplasia) of the spleen, heart malformations, and the abnormal arrangement of the internal organs of the chest and abdomen (situs inversus).
-Symptoms vary greatly depending on the specific abnormalities present.
+Ivemark syndrome is a rare congenital condition that affects multiple organ systems of the body.
+Ivemark syndrome is classified as a heterotaxy disorder or a laterality disorder.
+These terms refer to the failure of the internal organs of the chest and abdomen to be arranged in the proper location within the body.
+It is characterized by the absence (asplenia) or underdevelopment (hypoplasia) of the spleen, heart malformations, and the abnormal arrangement of the internal organs of the chest and abdomen.
+Symptoms vary greatly depending on the specific abnormalities present; however if heart malformations are complex, the prognosis is often poor.
 The exact cause of Ivemark syndrome is not known.
+Most cases are sporadic (isolated and seemingly random).
+Unlike some other heterotaxy disorders, causative gene mutations have not been identified.
+There is no cure for Ivemark syndrome.
+Treatment might include surgical repair of heart malformations when appropriate and prophylactic antibiotic therapy to reduce the incidence of infection due to the absence or poor function of the spleen.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.